 - Must be a foreign business entity authorized to transact business or conduct activities in the state of Colorado that has a usual place of business in Colorado.

 - If your registered agent is an individual, must include the person’s last name and first name.

 Non-Profit Corporation & Colorado LLC Articles of Incorporation

 If you happen to be forming a non-profit business entity in Colorado you still have to file Colorado LLC Articles of Incorporation with the Secretary of State.
 Your articles will be similar to those of a for-profit business.

 If you are forming a nonprofit corporation, the requirements for filing the articles of incorporation are analogous to the requirements for for-profit organizations.

 The difference between the two types of articles of incorporation is that non-profit articles do not require a statement about the issuance of shares.

 If a Colorado nonprofit chooses to apply for tax-exempt status with the IRS, the articles of incorporation must include special provisions to comply with IRS rules and regulations.

-For help developing your new business, limited liability company or nonprofit company in Colorado, Call Watson & Associates’ Denver CO business lawyers at 720-941-7200.
+For help developing your new business, drafting company articles, and LLC operating agreement and business documents to reduce personal liability, call Watson & Associates’ Denver business lawyers at 720-941-7200.